saminab/Nutrientflux_Project/README.md

 - Data ready for further analysis of nutrient loading pathways.
 This notebook plays a critical role in supporting the accurate quantification of direct nutrient loads to Lake Huron.
 ### 2.ZonalStats notebook
 The Zonal Stats code calculates spatial statistics for defined zones within the Great Lakes coastal watersheds.
-Using geospatial data, the script aggregates environmental and hydrological metrics, such as mean values, sums, and area-weighted averages, over each watershed.
+Using geo spatial data, the script aggregates environmental and hydrological metrics, such as mean values, sums, and area-weighted averages, over each watershed.
 The key inputs include:

 Watershed zones derived from previous coastal watershed delineation.
-The outputs are tables or geospatial files containing the aggregated statistics, which can be used for further analysis of nutrient flux
+The outputs are tables or geo spatial files containing the aggregated statistics, which can be used for further analysis of nutrient flux

 ## Focus: Indirect Nutrient load